inconsistent-dg/AC-Modding/ACNH/NHSE.md

 <big>**Editing Hemisphere**</big>

 This one is one of the most self explanatory on this entire website.
-On the Map tab, to your right, you will see a dropdown menu including both the Northern and Southern hemisphere.
+On the Map tab, to your right, you will see a dropdown menu including both the Northern and Southern hemispheres.
 Select the one you want to use.

 <big>**Editing Airport Color**</big>

 I *was* going to also say this one was self explanatory, but maybe not?
 On the Map tab, next to `Edit Airport Color`, you will see a dropdown menu for airport colors.
 You can choose between them, changing your airport color (obviously).

-The only thing *not* obviously explained here, is why changing the airport color from this menu doesn't also change the colors of the various airport-themed items you can redeem.
-So this change would only be visually, not down to the core level.
+The only thing *not* obviously explained here is why changing the airport color from this menu doesn't also change the colors of the various airport-themed items you can redeem.
+So this change would only be visual, not down to the core level.
 You will have to change flags somewhere in the game to do this, but it is not documented where this change would be and what to change it to for different airport colors.
 So for once, you'll have to do your own digging!
 When you find it, please be sure to contact me so I can add this information.

 <big>**Editing Designs**</big>